atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 ### "Add comment" gutter icon

-A user can start a review or add a comment to an existing pending review by clicking on the "add comment" icon which shows up on hover over the gutter of:

-1. MultiFilePatch view within Files tab in `PullRequestDetailView`
+A user can start a review or add a comment to an existing pending review by clicking on the "add comment" icon which shows up on hover over the gutter of `MultiFilePatch` view within Files tab in `PullRequestDetailView`.
-2. an editor *if on a checked out PR branch*

 The flow of starting a review or adding a comment from the gutter varies a bit depending on the state of reviews: